salaboy/from-monolith-to-k8s/workshop.md

 <img src="workshop-imgs/62-proposal-in-agenda.png" alt="Conference BackOffice" width="500px">

+If you made it this far, you now have a Cloud-Native application running in a Kubernetes Managed service running in the Cloud! :tada: :tada:

 Let's take a deeper look on what you just did in this section.

 ## Understanding your application